czi-catalystproject/hub-champion-training/episodes/administer_hub.md

 ::::{dropdown} Optimise server resources for your work
 :open:

-In each scenario, select the most suitable option that makes best use out of the following server resources: *Shared Small: 1–4 CPU, 8–32 GB, Small: 4 CPU, 32 GB, Medium: 16 CPU, 128 GB, Large: 64 CPU, 512 GB*.
+In each scenario, select the option that makes best use out of the following server resources: *Shared Small: 1–4 CPU, 8–32 GB RAM, Small: 4 CPU, 32 GB RAM, Medium: 16 CPU, 128 GB RAM, Large: 64 CPU, 512 GB RAM*.

 a.
 Run a software pipeline that has a single-thread task requiring 2GB of RAM and 60 tasks in total.